05 Sep 2021

 Let's see Joseph.
 Let's slip ourselves into Joseph's shoes.
 Let's think how he might think when he is down in the pits?
 I'm pretty sure Joseph must be shocked; surprised; saddened that this has happened to him.
 Now, he might have seen it coming.
 I'm sure the brothers have already been critical of him, 'buay song' [Hokkien dialect] about him, maybe rude towards him.
 But it must still come as a shock that his own brothers would be upset with him to such a degree that he will throw him, they will throw him into a pit, leave him to die, betray him and in a sense sell him to other people for 20 shekels of silver.

 It would have been so sad.
 I can't imagine if this would happen to me.
 I have a sister, I hope I'm not her 'Ngan Zhong Dang', I don't think so.
-But even if I've been very mean to her when we were growing up, I don't think, I hope she will not ever sell me to someone else, or throw me in a pit.
+But even if I've been very mean to her when we were growing up, I don't think, I hope she will not ever sell me to someone else, or throw me into a pit.
 It would be so painful!
 But this is what happened to Joseph, eleven brothers all conspiring together to do it to him.

 How about you?
 Maybe today you are living in a pit, something caught you off guard.
 And life suddenly just got a wrong turn, took a wrong turn, and you're devastated, you're sorrowful.
 Maybe your spouse betrayed you, maybe your siblings betrayed you, things took a wrong turn and now you feel like a Joseph.
 What's going to happen?